ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code/package-layout.md

 When you compile a Ballerina package with `bal build`, the compiler creates an executable JAR file.
 However, if the package does not contain an entry point, it will produce a non-executable JAR file (a library package), which can be used in another package/program.
 In both cases, the Ballerina compiler produces self-contained archives.
 There are situations in which you need to package JAR files with these archives.

-You are free to store the JAR files anywhere in your file system.
+You can store the JAR files anywhere in your file system.
 As a best practice, maintain Java libraries inside the package.
-The platform-specific library information needs to be specified in the `Ballerina.toml` file.
+The platform-specific library information need to be specified in the `Ballerina.toml` file.
 Java libraries are considered as platform-specific libraries.
-Yow you can specify a JAR file dependency in the `Ballerina.toml` file as shown below.
+You can specify a JAR file dependency in the `Ballerina.toml` file as shown below.

 ```toml
 [[platform.java11.dependency]]